bloominstituteoftechnology/Contained/README.md

 * Make sure that the alignment and distribution for all three stack views are set to Fill.
 * Center the stack view horizontally and vertically and add two constraints.
 * Connect the switches to actions in SettingsViewController: `toggleRoll` and `toggleZoom`.
 Be sure to use a `UISwitch` type when connecting for the "sender".
 (Hand edit the functions if you get this wrong.)
-*  Have each method set the corresponding shared model property to the sender's `isOn` property.
+*  Have each method set the corresponding shared Settings property to the sender's `isOn` property.

 ## Build the Game Screen